go-reply-de/cloud-run-iap-terraform-demo/README.md

 The following diagram shows the infrastructure created.
 ![diagram](./diagrams/Infrastructure.png)

-### Serverless VPC Access Connector
-The [Serverless VPC Access][serverless vpc access] is the connection between your Cloud Run service and resources inside your VPC.

 ### Cloud Run Service
 The [Cloud Run Service][cloud run] is a compute service which actually runs your website.
 In this example a simple hello world Docker container.